Ugly thrift store find lamp makeover

 Me: “Well of course I do, how couldn’t I?”

-This is where I have to explain my lamp addiction which was I guess was passed down from my mother who has (and I made her count) 22 lamps in her house.
+This is where I have to explain my lamp addiction which was I guess passed down from my mother who has (and I made her count) 22 lamps in her house.
 She’s had mostly the same lamps for the past 40 years but I like adding and moving them around.
 Lamps are expensive, so I can’t argue with Salvation Army when they are selling ugly lamps for $4.

 - TSP Cleaner